Projexsoftware/Projex-Software-Launch-Version/README.md

 2. Requirements
 Before you can set up and run the project, make sure your server environment meets the following requirements:

-1. PHP 5.6 or higher (recommended PHP 7.x)
-2. Apache, Nginx, or another compatible web server
-3. MySQL or any other relational database
-4. Composer (optional, if you're using Composer for dependencies)
+i) PHP 5.6 or higher (recommended PHP 7.x) ii) Apache, Nginx, or another compatible web server iii) MySQL or any other relational database iv) Composer (optional, if you're using Composer for dependencies)

 3. Installation
 Follow these steps to install and configure the CodeIgniter application: